 The same findings were not found in babies born via emergency c-section, leading to the suggestion that it’s all down to timing.
 Emergency surgeries are usually performed after a problem arises during natural labor when the baby is ready to be born.

 Elective surgeries are usually performed between 37 and 39 weeks gestation.
 With a ‘normal’ pregnancy generally progressing to around 40 weeks, it’s possible that some infants do not have lungs that are mature enough to cope with unassisted breathing prematurely.

 Risks for Mom

 We all know that there are risks with any surgery, whether that be a quick and simple ‘lunchtime’ procedure, cosmetic surgery, or a major surgical procedure.
 Anything that involves anesthesia is always going to carry risks.

 Fortunately, the risks are quite small and often related to existing medical conditions such as high blood pressure and obesity.
 However, there are some additional risks associated with cesarean sections.

 Wound infection is reported in 2-16% of women following cesarean births, with 7.8% of women having significant infections requiring extended hospital stays and increasing the risk of postpartum morbidity.

 Bladder injury can mean that further, intrusive surgery may be required.
 It may be very difficult or painful to urinate, a catheter might be required, and the risk of ongoing bladder infections increases.

 If you are considering a cesarean delivery, it’s important to think about how any future pregnancies may be affected.

 Studies have found increases in the risk of placenta previa (where the placenta attaches to the lower half of the uterus and partially or fully covers the opening of the cervix) and placental abruption (where the placenta detaches itself from the uterus during the pregnancy).

-Research reports that mothers who had a caesarean birth took longer to bond with their newborns than those who had a vaginal birth.
+Research reports that mothers who had a cesarean birth took longer to bond with their newborns than those who had a vaginal birth.
 The differences also seem to persist for several months after birth.